-Cells were labelled with the fluorescent dye PKH26 (Sigma-Aldrich, United States) before transplantation according to the manufacturer’s protocol.
-MenSCs (2 x 107) were washed twice in serum-free medium after trypsinization and resuspended in 1ml of the dilution buffer provided by the manufacturer.
-Before labelling, 4 μL stock solution of PKH26 was diluted with an equal volume of the dilution buffer and then immediately incubated with the cell suspension for 4 min at 25 °C. The labelling process was terminated by adding 2 mL fetal bovine serum.
+Cells were labeled with the fluorescent dye PKH26 (Sigma-Aldrich, United States) before transplantation according to the manufacturer’s protocol.
+MenSCs (2 x 107) were washed twice in serum-free medium after trypsinization and resuspended in 1mL of the dilution buffer.
+Before labeling, 4 μL stock solution of PKH26 was diluted with an equal volume of the dilution buffer and then immediately incubated with the cell suspension for 4 min at 25 °C. The labeling process was terminated by adding 2 mL fetal bovine serum.
 The cells were finally washed twice in complete culture medium, and the labelling ratio was counted under a confocal microscope (Carl Zeiss, Germany).